daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 trombone: o3 e8 f g a b > c d e4.
 {% endhighlight %}

 Wait a minute... did you hear that?
 The trumpet took off at 200 bpm like we told it to, but the trombone remained steady at the default tempo, 120 bpm!
 This is actually not a bug, but a feature.
-In Alda, tempo (along with every other attribute) is set on a per-instrument basis, making it entirely possible for two instruments to playing at totally different tempos.
+In Alda, tempo (along with every other attribute) is set on a per-instrument basis, making it entirely possible for two instruments to be playing at two totally different tempos.

 Global attributes are written just like regular attributes, but with an exclamation point on the end.
 Try this on for size: